V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

     * 25.4mm header width

 + 9-24VDC
-    * Current required is a minimum of 36W (24Vx1.5A), less actually.
+    * Current required is a minimum of 19W (24Vx0.8A).
-    * If you plan on using the high current outputs anjust accordingly.
+    * If you plan on using the high current outputs adjust accordingly.

 + 6x Stepper driver sockets
     * This controller is designed for use with TMC2209 drivers in UART control mode only